matthias-reis/carda-gatsby/content/articles/2024/04/pirate-queen-ghosts-en.md

 Which brings me straight to the point: The first live shows to promote the album have already been booked.
 Pirate Queen will perform at the X-Mas Festival in Runkel on 28 and 29 December 2024, for example.

-If you imagine the metal scene like a heavy and rusty soul-selling trawler, these five musicians provide the grappling hook that teaches the sailors what fear is.
+If you imagine the metal scene like a heavy and rusty soul-selling trawler, these five musicians provide the shiny grappling hook that teaches the sailors what fear is.
 I can't wait to see what's next from the Pirate Queen Bay.

 "Ghosts" will be released on Despotz Records on May 3rd.
 You can pre-order the album via Bandcamp[^1] in various vinyl versions and as a CD or digital download.